-Smallholders make up 98% of the 800,000 potato farmers, and comprise 83% of the total Kenya potato production.
-They are traditionally resource poor women, growing on less than 1 acre (0.4ha) of land.
-They typically do not invest in inputs such as certified seed, sufficient soil fertility management and crop protection.
+Smallholders makeup 98% of the 800,000 potato farmers, and comprise 83% of the total Kenya potato production.
+They are traditionally resourced poor women, growing on less than 1 acre (0.4ha) of land.
+They typically do not invest in inputs such as certified seed, sufficient soil fertility management, and crop protection.
 As a result, production is very low at approximately 10 tonnes per hectare, compared to optimal yields of 40 tonnes per hectare.
-In addition the quality of potatoes may be compromised due to pest and disease attack, bruising and cutting due to poor harvest techniques, resulting in lower prices for the potatoes or outright rejection by buyers.
+In addition, the quality of potatoes may be compromised due to pest and disease attack, bruising and cutting due to poor harvest techniques, resulting in lower prices for the potatoes or outright rejection by buyers.

-These farmers are considered a risk to work with due to their low quality potatoes and tendency to pack small potatoes into the bottom of sack, according to our trader source.
+These farmers are considered a risk to work with due to their low-quality potatoes and the tendency to pack small potatoes into the bottom of the sack, according to our trader source.

 Medium Scale Farmers:

 Medium-scale farmers are a mix of men and women and grow on an average of a two-hectare plot.
 These farmers usually are better educated and may also have an off-farm job.
 Production is higher due to better use of inputs.
 Most are using seed that has been reproduced from certified seed and invest in fertilizers and crop protection.
 As a result, yields are higher, up to 20 tonnes per hectare, and the quality of outputs are good.
 Medium-scale farmers make up less than 2% of the total potato farmers or approximately 16,000 farmers, according to the National Potato Council of Kenya.
 Medium-scale farmers may sell to Rural Brokers or directly to Traders.
 Some may hire trucks and transport outputs directly to wholesale markets.